Our Curriculum and Assessment

-St Peter and St Paul staff are teaching from the New National Curriculum and covering all requirements for the specific year groups to ensure children meet the ‘End of Year Expectations’.
+St Peter and St Paul staff teach from the National Curriculum and cover all requirements for the specific year groups to ensure children meet the ‘End of Year Expectations’.
 The End of Year Expectations state the minimum requirements a learner must meet in order to ensure continued progress throughout the year in line with age expected standards.

 Learners are assessed against each area in terms of whether, at each stage, they are: